What Sort Are You?

 Take the Dominant Brain Type quiz and Personality Preference Assessment to find out (note there are two separate assessments).
 Just complete the form below and then click on the link to be on your way.
 Once we have the results we can craft a plan to create the home life you desire.

 Be sure to look for and take both assessments after you complete the form.

 Brain function research has identified that the four thinking quadrants of the brain or cerebral cortex map to how we process information.
 Our dominant quadrant will dictate our natural personality preferences.

 The Logical Types

-As illustrated in the diagram, dominance in the left anterior region equates to a Logical/Prioritizing personality inclination.
-If you find this is your strength, you prefer prioritizing goals and objectives, fact-based problem solving and decision-making, research and analysis, delegating, competition, hard-work, and emotion management.
+As illustrated in the diagram, dominance in the left anterior region equates to a Logical/Executive personality inclination.
+If you find this is your strength then you prefer prioritizing goals and objectives, fact-based problem solving and decision-making, research and analysis, delegating, competition, hard-work, and emotion management.

 The Orderly Types

 Dominance in the left posterior lobe renders an Orderly Type also known as the Maintaining style.
 Your strength is sequential routine activities.
 Orderly types tend to be dependable, methodical, organized, timely, predictable, honest, and stable.